-Applicant should submit all letters of agreement, from other agencies and organizations that will be actively engaged in the proposed project (no template provided).
+Applicant should submit all letters of agreement, from other agencies and organizations, that will be actively engaged in the proposed project (no template provided).

-The applicant must submit a current business license and Certificate of Occupancy issued by the District of Columbia Department of Consumer and Regulatory Affairs.
+The applicant must submit a current business license with Active Charitable Solicitation and Certificate of Occupancy issued by the District of Columbia Department of Consumer and Regulatory Affairs.
 If the applicant does not have a current license, a copy of the business license application and receipt filed no later than the due date of the grant application may be submitted.

 Each applicant must submit a current Clean Hands Certification from the District of Columbia Office of Tax and Revenue (OTR).
 DBH requires that the submitted Clean Hands Certification reflect a date within a six-month period immediately preceding the application's submission.
-Self-Certification is not acceptable.
+Self-Certification and Certificates of Good Standing are not acceptable.